okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

     terraform output -json dns_records_to_update_company1 > dns_records.json
     ```

 1. Review the JSON file for the required content: one object with a `record_type` attribute of `TXT` and another with a `record_type` attribute of `CNAME`.
-You'll use this output in the next section.
+Use this output in the next section.

    The content looks similar to the following: